typowritter/py-str0patch/README.md

 find -name "*.so" -exec sh -c "strings {} | grep -E '<ADD your strings here>'" \;
 ```

-**NOTE**: The patch process is *NOT* whole string matching, so don't write a partial string, as this may corrupt the file.
+**NOTE**: The patch process is *NOT* whole string matching, so don't write a vague string, as this may corrupt the file.

 ## Dealing with autoupdates